Tehnix/master-thesis/Chapter/The_case_for_offloading.md

 This goes back to [@Golkarifard2017], [@Jiao2013] and [@Nabi2015] again.

+[@Cuervo2010] In implementing MAUI, we discovered a number of unforeseen challenges to implementing program partitioning for mobile appli- cations.
+One such challenge is that using power-save mode (PSM) when transferring state remotely can hurt the overall energy con- sumption of the application when the latency to the server is low.
+Moreover, PSM mode helps save energy but only when latencies approach the sleep interval (today’s hardware uses 100 ms).
+They also mention that \gls{rtt} has significant impact on the energy consumption, especially as the data size goes up (see page no. 51).

 ### What about input/output size? {#sec:case_when_input}
 Again we go back to [@Golkarifard2017], [@Jiao2013] and [@Nabi2015] again.